Paawan-S/College-Website-P/README.md

 Allows the contact menu to toggle open and closed.

 Automatically hides the menu if the user clicks anywhere outside of it.

+PLACEMENT.HTML

+1. Page Setup (Head)
+Sets the document's character encoding and responsive layout for mobile devices.

+Applies embedded CSS to style the page, defining variables, fonts, layout behavior, colors, and responsiveness.

+2. Page Background and Overlay
+Displays a fixed background image of the LNCT campus.

+Adds a white semi-transparent overlay over the background to improve readability of text and content.

+3. Navigation Bar
+A fixed top navigation bar with LNCT and NBA logos.

+Contains buttons linking to key site pages like Home, About, Contact, Alumni Cell, Placements, and Events.

+Styled with a gradient background and slight blur effect.

+4. Main Content Section
+Placed Students Gallery:
+A heading and a grid of student placement photos, representing successful alumni.

+Placement Highlights:
+A grid of info cards showing key statistics such as:

+Top recruiting companies

+Average and highest salary packages

+Placement rate percentages

+Internship opportunities

+5. Admission Bar
+A fixed vertical red tab on the right side labeled "Admission Open."

+Clicking it links directly to the LNCT admissions portal.

+Always visible as users scroll.

+6. Quick Contact Button
+A floating contact button on the bottom right corner.

+When clicked, shows options to call or email.

+Useful for quick mobile-friendly interaction.

+7. Footer Section
+Displays detailed contact information including phone numbers, email addresses, and the LNCT campus location.

+Uses icons for phones, email, and address.

+Shows social media links (Instagram, YouTube, Facebook) as SVG icons.

+Includes a “Made by Team GUI” credit with team member names and phone numbers.

+Ends with a copyright.

+8. JavaScript Functionality
+Enables toggling of the quick contact menu.

+Hides the contact menu if the user clicks outside of it, improving user experience.